-Because the OAE program is composed of licensure tests, gathering content-based validity evidence is essential to confirm that the assessment frameworks (which represent the content domain) are representative and relevant of the knowledge, skills, and abilities required to be an entry-level educator in the classroom.
+Because the OAE program is composed of licensure tests, gathering content-based validity evidence is essential to confirm that the assessment frameworks (which represent the content domain) are representative of the knowledge, skills, and abilities necessary for an entry-level educator in Ohio.
 Content-based validity evidence for the OAE program was gathered throughout the assessment validation process, starting with the frameworks.

 OAE frameworks.
 In validating the frameworks, content-based validity evidence is initially gathered through an alignment study.
-Alignment can be used to gather contentbased validity evidence by corroborating that the knowledge, skills, and other constructs measured by the tests are consistent with those specified in the frameworks (Koretz & Hamilton, 2006).
-The OAE assessment frameworks are based on state-approved and nationally recognized professional and academic standards, and contain a competency component with information about the knowledge and/or skills necessary for performing the job of a licensed educator in Ohio public and non-public schools.
-Therefore, the competencies collectively define the range of content to be measured by the test.
+Alignment can be used to gather content-based validity evidence by corroborating that the knowledge, skills, and other constructs measured by the tests are consistent with those specified in the frameworks (Koretz & Hamilton, 2006).
+The OAE assessment frameworks are based on state-approved and nationally recognized professional and academic standards and contain a competency component with information about the knowledge and/or skills necessary for performing the job of a licensed educator in Ohio public and non-public schools.
+Therefore, the competencies collectively define the range of content to be measured by the assessment.
 Pearson conducted an alignment study of each OAE framework.
 These alignment studies were carried out to confirm that the test content, and therefore the tests, are aligned with appropriate standards related to the intended purpose of the test.
-Additional information on the alignment studies can be found in the Ohio Assessments for Educators Technical Report, Development and Validation, 2012-2014, Technical Report Addendum, Development and Validation, 2014-2016, and Technical Report Addendum, Development and Validation, 2016-2018.
+Additional information on the alignment studies can be found in the Ohio Assessments for Educators Technical Report, Development and Validation, 2012-2014;

+Technical Report Addendum, Development and Validation, 2014-2016; Technical Report Addendum, Development and Validation, 2016-2018; and Technical Report Addendum, Development and Validation, 2018-2020.
 The OAE Technical Reports are available under Faculty Resources on the Ohio Assessments for Educators website.

-Another source of content-based validity evidence was gathered by conducting an initial review of the frameworks by Ohio educators and teacher educators.
-During this review, Ohio educators and teacher educators checked that the content domain represented the knowledge, skills, and abilities required by an entry-level educator in that test field by considering the criteria of alignment, completeness, clarity of language and terminology, and freedom from bias.
+Another source of content-based validity evidence was gathered by conducting an initial review of the frameworks by Ohio educators and Ohio educator preparation program faculty.
+During this review, Ohio educators and educator preparation program faculty checked the content domain represented the knowledge, skills, and abilities required by an entry-level educator in that test field by considering the criteria of alignment, completeness, clarity of language and terminology, and freedom from bias.

 OAE content validation surveys.
 Content validation surveys provide content-based validity evidence through the input of experts and stakeholders in educator licensure regarding the importance of the necessary knowledge, skills, and abilities specified in each framework for an entry-level educator.
 Results of these surveys guided the final definition of the content domain.
-Practicing educators rated the test components of each framework on a 1-5 scale.
-Results of the surveys were used to determine the final status of all of the assessment framework components.
+Ohio educators Ohio educator preparation program faculty rated the test components of each framework on a 1-5 scale.
+Results of the surveys were used to determine the final status of all the assessment framework components.
 Results of the content validation surveys for the OAE indicated that across test fields, the majority of competencies and descriptive statements achieved a rating of at least 4.0, representing "great importance."
-Additional information on the content validation surveys is included in the Ohio Assessments for Educators Technical Report, Development and Validation, 2012-

-2014, Technical Report Addendum, Development and Validation, 2014-2016, and Technical Report Addendum, Development and Validation, 2016-2018.
+Additional information on the content validation surveys is included in the Ohio Assessments for Educators Technical Report, Development and Validation, 2012-2014; Technical Report Addendum, Development and Validation, 2014-2016; Technical Report Addendum, Development and Validation, 2016-2018; and Technical Report Addendum, Development and Validation, 2018-2020.
 The OAE Technical Reports are available under Faculty Resources on the Ohio Assessments for Educators website.